owenlang66/Django_weather/README.md

 # Djangocast
 This is a weather application built using Python with Django framework.
 This project showcases the usage of an external API call to bring in weather data for an inputted location.
-It is designed for ease of use by the user with simple results.
+It is designed for ease of use with complete and satisfactory results.

-## About

 ## Installation
 Prerequisites: